jacobmenick/sampling/README.md

 # sampling

-*JavaScript for sampling from a handful of discrete distributions*
+_JavaScript for sampling from a handful of discrete probability distributions_

 ## Currently Supported